-(Actions 4.1,4:4) Track professional learning attendance, by site.

-(Action 4.2) Implement PBIS with fidelity and provide professional learning opportunities in classroom management.
+- 4.1,4:4) Track professional learning attendance, by site. - 4.2) Implement PBIS with fidelity and provide classroom management professional learning.

-(Action 4.3) Expand bullying preventionists positions.

-The language in the LCAP should reflect the population of students described.
+- 4.3) Expand bullying preventionists positions. - The language in the LCAP should reflect the population of students described. - Transportation needs to students for students feel safe.